 If parents get aggressive on drugs, set up a safety net for the children, eg organise a neighbour who they can go to, or to phone a family member.

-addiction in pregnancy - what it does to the baby
+use in pregnancy - what it may do to the baby

 - Most psychoactive drugs (drugs that affect your feelings) cross the placenta and can affect the unborn child.
 Heavy use of some drugs during pregnancy can affect the development and health of the baby, and cause miscarriage or premature labour.

-- Due to the lifestyle associated with addiction, women who are addicted and fall pregnant are often in poor health.
+- Due to the lifestyle associated with drug use, women who are using drugs and become pregnant are often in poor health.

-- Children of addicted parents are at greater risk of later behaviour problems.
+- Children of parents who use drugs a lot are at greater risk of later behaviour problems.